VNG-Realisatie/authorization-decision-log/specifications.md

 The `transaction_id` field is string that represents the FSC transaction to which this requests belongs.
 If a W3C trace context is available it should also be included.

 <div class="note">
 The Authorization Decision Log and the FSC Log have the same granularity and can thus be combined into a single physical log.
-This specification ensuret that no fields are defined that conflict with those defined in [FSC - Logging].
+This specification ensures that no fields are defined that conflict with those defined in [FSC - Logging].
 </div>

 #### Generic identifier {#spec-generic-id}